Pakistan Dairy Association (PDA)

 Location and Structure

-The PDA is headquartered in Karachi, Pakistan.
-It serves as a vital platform for dialogue and coordination among a wide array of stakeholders within the dairy supply chain, including dairy farmers, processors, and related industries across the country.
+The Pakistan Dairy Association is headquartered in Karachi, Pakistan.
+It serves as a crucial platform for dialogue and coordination among stakeholders within the dairy supply chain, including dairy farmers, processors, and related industries across the country.

 Financial Indicators

-While the PDA's specific financial metrics are not publicly disclosed, the dairy sector in Pakistan is a significant component of the national economy.
-Pakistan is the fourth largest milk-producing country worldwide, with the dairy industry valued at approximately $8.1 billion.
-This sector plays a critical role in the agricultural GDP and supports millions of livelihoods throughout the supply chain.
+While specific financial metrics for the PDA are not publicly disclosed, the dairy sector in Pakistan is a major component of the national economy.
+Pakistan ranks as the fourth largest milk-producing country worldwide, with the industry valued at approximately $8.1 billion.
+This sector significantly contributes to the agricultural GDP and supports millions of livelihoods throughout the supply chain.

 Important Events

-Recently, the PDA has been embroiled in discussions about the impact of the General Sales Tax (GST) on dairy prices.
-The association has expressed concerns that GST on dairy products could lead to higher consumer costs, adversely affecting demand and accessibility.
-This situation has led the PDA to call for government intervention in order to reconsider tax policies that influence the dairy sector.
+Recently, the PDA has been actively involved in discussions regarding the impact of the General Sales Tax (GST) on dairy prices.
+The association has raised concerns that the GST on dairy products could lead to higher consumer costs, negatively affecting demand and accessibility.
+In response, the PDA has called for government intervention to reconsider tax policies impacting the dairy sector.

-In a significant recent event, the PDA convened with Federal Minister for Planning, Development & Special Initiatives, Professor Ahsan Iqbal, to address the challenges facing Pakistan's dairy sector due to the imposition of an 18% sales tax on packaged milk.
-This meeting highlighted the industry's need for policy adjustments to mitigate economic strain on consumers and producers alike.
+In a notable event, the PDA convened with Federal Minister for Planning, Development & Special Initiatives, Professor Ahsan Iqbal, to address challenges in the dairy sector due to the imposition of an 18% sales tax on packaged milk.
+This meeting underscored the industry's need for policy adjustments to alleviate economic strain on both consumers and producers.

 Company Plans

-The Pakistan Dairy Association is committed to continuing its advocacy for policy reforms that benefit the dairy industry.
-The association plans to maintain its dialogue with the government to tackle issues such as taxation, supply chain disruptions, and necessary infrastructural enhancements.
-Furthermore, the PDA aims to improve dairy production efficiency and quality to better serve domestic and international market demands.
+The Pakistan Dairy Association is committed to advocating for policy reforms that benefit the dairy industry.
+The association plans to continue its dialogue with the government to address issues such as taxation, supply chain disruptions, and necessary infrastructural improvements.
+Additionally, the PDA aims to enhance dairy production efficiency and quality to better serve domestic and international market demands.